-- For disabled U_S supply voltage fault alarms, the U_S indicator LED is "off" in case of voltage drops below approx. 18 V. - For enabled U_S supply voltage fault alarms, the U_S indicator LED is "red" in case of voltage drops below approx. 18 V.
+- For disabled U_S supply voltage fault alarms, the U_S indicator LED is "off" in case of voltage drops below approx. 18 V. No PROFINET diagnosis will be generated. - ► For enabled U_S supply voltage fault alarms, the U_S indicator LED is "red" in case of voltage drops below approx. 18 V.